typelevel/Laika/docs/using-laika/sbt.md

 * `laikaIncludePDF` - `Boolean` - default `false`
   Indicates whether a generated PDF file should be included when running the `laikaSite` task.
   The file name for the PDF can be set with `artifact in pdf` (default `target/docs/site/<noduleName>-<version>.pdf`).

-* `laikaEncoding` - `String` - default `UTF-8`
-  Specifies the character encoding for input and output.

-* `laikaStrict` - `Boolean` - default `false`
-  Indicates whether all Laika-specific extensions to the text markup formats should be disabled.
-When strict is set to true, features like configuration headers in markup files or Laika directives are no longer available.

-* `laikaRawContent` - `Boolean` - default `false`
-  Indicates whether raw content like embedded verbatim HTML is supported in text markup.
-Setting this flag to true has different effects for the two supported markup formats: In Markdown it enables support for raw HTML interspersed with text markup like specified in the original Markdown syntax description, in reStructuredText it enables the standard `raw` directive which allows to embed content in any target format (although in the context of this plugin only HTML would make sense).

-* `laikaLogMessageLevel` - `Option[MessageLevel]` - default `Some(Warning)`
-  Specifies the log level for
-  problems found in markup files, like unresolved link references or directives.
-For most of these errors the parser recovers and includes the illegal node as plain text in the output, but in most cases you want to fix these issues and these logs help with that. `Info` and `Debug` levels are currently not used by Laika.

-* `laikaRenderMessageLevel` - `Option[MessageLevel]` - default `None`
-  In addition to just logging errors, illegal nodes can also be rendered to the target HTML, so you can see them in context.
-The messages are rendered with a span with two classes: `system-message` and the second specifying the level (`error`, `warning`, etc.), so you can add CSS to easily identify these nodes in the page.

-* `laikaParallel` - `Boolean` - default `true`
-  Indicates whether the parsers and renderers should be processed in parallel.
-If set to true, there is only a short synchronization step between parsing and rendering where things like cross references get resolved.
-Most of the heavy work before and after that can be done for all input and output files in parallel.